The Joint Strategic Needs Assessment identifies key issues affecting the health and wellbeing of our residents, both now and in the future.

 What is school readiness?

-- Are confident in approaching and communication with others.
+- Are confident in approaching and communicating with others.

 - Are excited and enthusiastic about learning.